wprender/cloudbreak-docs/docs/azure.md

 cluster stop
 stack stop
 ```
->**Important!** The related cluster should be stopped before you can stop the stack.
+>**IMPORTANT!** The related cluster should be stopped before you can stop the stack.

 Apply the following command to **restart the previously selected and stopped stack**: